apache/royale-docs/component-sets/jewel/jewel-buttonbar.md

 ## Overview

-The Jewel ButtonBar class is a component that displays a set of Buttons.
+The Jewel ButtonBar class is a [List](component-sets/jewel/list) that displays a set of Buttons.
 The ButtonBar is actually a List with a default horizontal layout and an itemRenderer that produces Jewel Buttons.

 ## Relevant Properties and Methods